 3.)
 Crazy Horse: The days become shorter in the month of December, which means that the temperature in the evening drops quite low in Paris.
 Therefore, it’s the perfect opportunity to enjoy a classic cabaret show in Paris.
-Crazy horse is a traditional parisian cabaret show perfumed by female dancers with a diverse range of music and magic.
-You will leave stunned by this remarkable cabaret show.
+Crazy Horse is a traditional Parisian cabaret show perfumed by female dancers with a diverse range of music and magic.
+You will be stunned by this remarkable cabaret show.

 Best Holiday Markets in Paris